cloud-ark/kubeplus/README.rst

 a single place to understand the configuration options for a controller.

-**Explicitly identify underlying resources that will be created by the Custom Resource Controller**:
+**4) Explicitly identify underlying resources that will be created by the Custom Resource Controller**:

 A controller will typically create one or more Kubernetes resources, such as Pod, Service, Deployment, Secret, Ingress, etc., as part of handling a custom resource.
 From understandability point-of-view,